Sheep's Head Retreat is a charming self-catering rental cottage

 turn left, Barry's garage on the right. (unleaded and diesel)

 Open: 9.00 am - 7.00 pm Monday/Saturday.
 Garage: 9.00 am - 6.00 pm Monday/Friday.
 Closed 1.00 pm - 2.00 pm for lunch

 Dwellings are situated in a townland, therefore do not have individual names, these are usually small and sparcely populated.
 Originally properties were named after their owners.

 Caher (Cathair) means a circular stone fort but in the South West it may mean a homestead with basic fortification or “monastic enclosure”, which is possible as it has two burial grounds and it would have been preferable to have a graveyard on consecrated ground.
-Caher is situated on the Sheep’s Head (Muintir Bhaire - the people of Bhaire) which has a strong community spirit and is known as the caring peninsular.
+Caher is situated on the Sheep's Head (Muintir Bhaire - the people of Bhaire) has a strong community spirit and is known as the caring peninsula.

 There is a child's burial ground, The Cíll on the Sheep's Head path to the cove at Tra Ruiam, one of the walks from the Sheep's Head Retreat.
 The burial ground may have been for babies who died before they were baptised or children who died of the famine and were not able to be buried in the village for fear of contamination.